 Marketing to children is not a bad thing.
 It’s how toys get sold, games get played, and it’s a part of the economy.
 If your target market is kids, though, it is your responsibility to keep them safe.

 If at any point, you capture data or information from the child, you need to make sure that it stays safe no matter what.
-For example, a company that sells teddy bears that have recorded messages from children to their parents was hacked earlier this year, which could put the names of children out in the public.
+For example, a company that sells teddy bears that have recorded messages from children to their parents was hacked, which could put the names of children out in the public.
 Not only does this put kids at risk, this kind of data breach can be a black mark on a company’s reputation for years to come.

 Another area to consider is companies marketing video games or online services to children.
 Kids might put their personal names or emails to sign up for a service and it’s the company’s responsibility to protect them.
 Because of their vulnerable nature, if emails get leaked, people might start harassing or taking advantage of them.
 If you aren’t able to fully protect your children market, you need to upgrade your security measures.